rainbowdashlabs/chojodev/docs/blog/posts/gradle_minecraft_basic_and_advanced.md

     And you're done.

 ## Gradle files
-## Gradle files

 Now you have a bunch of new files.
 Let's go through them one by one.

 ### Gradle directory

-The gradle directory contains the wrapper directory, which in turn contains a `gradle-wrapper.jar', which is your gradle wrapper.
+The Gradle directory contains the wrapper directory, which in turn contains a `gradle-wrapper.jar', which is your Gradle wrapper.
 This is your portable Gradle installation as mentioned earlier.

 The `gradle-wrapper.properties` contains the settings of the wrapper.